Will the Real sRGB Profile Please Stand Up?

 From a programming point of view, it would be nice if the sRGB TRC just vanished, to be replaced with the much more tractable gamma=2.2 TRC.
 From a pragmatic point of view, that is not going to happen any time soon, if ever — there are just too many untagged sRGB images floating around that require the sRGB profile TRC, not to mention legacy software and all the cameras that produce sRGB jpegs.

 There is nothing wrong with using a "simplified sRGB" with a gamma=2.2 TRC as a destination profile, such as raw processor output, or if it suits your workflow to convert from a real sRGB profile to a simplified, gamma=2.2 (or other gamma) "sRGB" profile.
-However, as you can see from the two images above, simplified versions of sRGB should not be assigned to an image that requires the real sRGB profile, with the real sRGB TRC.
+However, simplified versions of sRGB should not be assigned to an image that requires the real sRGB profile, with the real sRGB TRC.

 From a practical point of view, at least as far as matrix profiles go, I don't think it makes much difference — the profiles that don't have a black point seem to use the black point implied by the starting point of the TRC, which is zero for all of the sRGB variants I examined, except for one of the two color.org sRGB profile:

 Unlike the other sRGB variants, the two color.org profiles whose TRCS are shown to the right have non-zero black points.
 On the one hand, the "no black scaling" version (the upper curve) has an sRGB-shaped 1024 point TRC that starts at (0, 819) on a scale from 0 to 65535 (roughly 3 on a scale from 0 to 255).
-On the other hand, the "black scaled" version (the lower curve) has the standard 1024 point sRGB TRC, which starts at (0,0).
+On the other hand, the "black scaled" version (the lower curve; note: this profile is no longer available from the color.org website) has the standard 1024 point sRGB TRC, which starts at (0,0).
 But both of the color.org profiles have the same non-zero black point.
 (And yes, the color.org sRGB profile names are confusing.)

-Because the "no scaling" profile has a non-zero black point, if you do a profile conversion without using black point compensation, there will be problems with the shadow areas of your images.
-Top to bottom, in the image to the right:
+Because the "no scaling" profile has a non-zero black point, if you do a profile conversion without using black point compensation, there will be problems with the shadow areas of your images (again, color.org has since removed this profile from their website).
+Top to bottom, in the "gray gradients" image above/to the right:

 Clearly, if you don't keep your intents straight, color conversion between the "no scaling" color.org profile and a "real" sRGB profile (or between the two color.org profiles, but I will leave it up to you to experiment if you are curious) can lead to unexpected results.